highlight/highlight/e2e/nextjs/README.md

 Shipping sourcemaps to production with Next.js is as easy as setting `productionBrowserSourceMaps: true` in your `nextConfig`.

 Alternatively, you can upload sourcemaps directly to Highlight using our `withHighlightConfig` function.
-See [Next.js Overview](https://www.highlight.io/docs/getting-started/fullstack-frameworks/next-js.md) for more details.
+See [Next.js Overview](https://www.highlight.io/docs/getting-started/fullstack-frameworks/next-js/index.md) for more details.

-Make sure to implement `nextConfig.generateBuildId` so that our sourcemap uploader can version your sourcemaps correctly.
-Make sure to omit `productionBrowserSourceMaps` or set it to false to enable the sourcemap uploader.
+Make sure to implement `nextConfig.generateBuildId` so that our source map uploader can version your sourcemaps correctly.
+Make sure to omit `productionBrowserSourceMaps` or set it to false to enable the source map uploader.

 ```javascript
 // next.config.js